Glasgow-College-UESTC/ip-lectures/2024/lecture 8 - 2D Arrays.md

 - Just another data type
 - A key feature of C
 - Allows <span style="color:green">byte-sized</span> memory access
+- A variable that stores the memory address of another variable.

 ```C
 int *ptr; // -> The variable ptr stores a pointer to an int